Peptides for the skin? Do you need them?

 A specialised peptide treatment for your eyes.
 A lightweight formula consisting of a proprietary blend of peptides and vitamins A, C and E for skin nutrition.

-Matrixyl 3000 will assist in boosting collagen production, while the neuropeptides, Argireline and Synake provide gentle relaxation to the muscles around the eyes responsible for expression and eventually crows feet.
+Matrixyl 3000 will assist in boosting collagen production, while the neuropeptides, Argireline and Synake provide gentle relaxation to the muscles responsible for expression and eventually little crinkles around your eyes.

-Environ’s Vita-Peptide Eye Gel will give support to the delicate skin around the eye area.
-With consistent use, it can provide soothing relief giving you a slightly more relaxed appearance around the eyes and supporting the delicate skin around the eyes.
+Environ’s Vita-Peptide Eye Gel will support the delicate skin around the eye area.
+Consistent use can provide soothing relief, giving you a slightly more relaxed appearance and supporting the delicate skin around the eyes.

 Environ Youth+ Peptide Enriched Frown Serum.

-You will achieve better results and enhance product penetration with the use of micro-needling for home use.
-You create tiny channels in the skin to allow efficient penetration of the serum, enabling the neuropeptides to relax the muscle and soften your frown.
+You will achieve better results and enhance product penetration using micro-needling for home use.
+You create tiny channels in the skin to efficiently penetrate the serum, enabling the neuropeptides to relax the muscle and soften your frown.

 See you next time,